 \subsubsection{Fixed points in $d=3-\epsilon$}

 Let us discuss the solutions when $\hat{\epsilon}$ is small but nonzero.
-When first order corrections in $\epsilon$ are included, we find the free fixed point and the fixed point $[A^-]$, both of which contained marginal directions in $d=3$, split into several IR fixed points, depending on $M$, as shown in Figure \ref{fig:small-epsilonvsm}.
-The other fixed points remain essentially unchanged.
+When first order corrections in $\epsilon$ are included, we find the free fixed-point and the fixed-point $[A^-]$, both of which contained marginal directions in $d=3$, split into several IR fixed-points, depending on $M$, as shown in Fig. \ref{fig:small-epsilonvsm}.
+The other fixed-points remain essentially unchanged.

-For $10 \geq M\geq 4$, there is only one non-trivial IR solution $[A^{-}]$, given by \eqref{all-m-solution-IR}.
-When $M \geq 11$, there are three real IR fixed points.
-One of these solutions is $[A^-]$ given by equation \eqref{all-m-solution-IR}.
+For $10 \geq M\geq 4$, there is only one nontrivial IR solution $[A^{-}]$, given by \eqref{all-m-solution-IR}.
+When $M \geq 11$, there are three real IR fixed-points.
+One of these solutions is $[A^-]$ given by Eq. \eqref{all-m-solution-IR}.
 The other two solutions appear rather complicated for finite $M$, so we present them numerically for various values of $M$ in Tables \ref{other-table} and \ref{bifundamental-table}.

-The fixed point in Table \ref{other-table}, which we denote as $[A_2^{-}]$, is stable in all directions.
+The fixed-point in Table \ref{other-table}, which we denote as $[A_2^{-}]$, is stable in all directions.
 For large $M$, the coupling constants obey the following asymptotic form:

-with higher order corrections in $\hat{\epsilon}$ and $1/M$.
+with higher-order corrections in $\hat{\epsilon}$ and $1/M$.
 The field anomalous dimension approaches

 as $M$ grows large.
 The quartic anomalous dimensions are:

 and all three eigenvalues of the stability matrix approach $\frac{2\hat{\epsilon}}{N} + O(1/M)$.